 In the question, the command verb is “Evaluation”.
 This can be effectively defined as making a judgement – is it good or bad, successful or unsuccessful, appropriate or inappropriate?

-In an answer you should therefore look at using evaluative terms.
+In an answer, you should therefore look at using evaluative terms.

 Conduct research to find: